LinkedIn Pinpoint #651 Answer — February 10, 2026

 💡 Lessons Learned From Pinpoint 651

-- Don't be intimidated by difficult names: Even if a name is hard to pronounce, focus on any recognizable parts or famous associations.
-Eyjafjallajökull's eruption was widely reported.
+- Don't be intimidated by unfamiliar names — Even if a word is long or hard to pronounce, focus on any recognizable parts or associations.

 ❓ FAQ

 Q2: Where is Mauna Loa located?
-Mauna Loa is located on the island of Hawaii (the Big Island) in the United States, and it is one of Earth's most active volcanoes.
+Mauna Loa is located on the island of Hawaii in the United States.
+It is one of the world's most active and largest volcanoes.

 Browse More Pinpoints